 I use the Braun Silk-epil 9 It came with a bunch of attachments, but I only brought the shaver, epilator, brush and face attachment.
 It gets rid of the hair (while making you cry) just like waxing.
 It gets easier every time and the hair stays away for longer than shaving.

 Maybe not for everyone, but saves soooo much money and room in your pack.
 I have been using the Diva Cup since our first trip and love it!
 Make sure you learn how to use it (just like your shoes, break em in) before you go on your trip.
 I also bring a handful of small tampons when I am unsure where i am going to be that day and can’t rinse out the cup.
-Along with these natural light pads.
+Along with light pads, but make sure to get the all natural ones, save the environment!

 Make sure to have all prescriptions filled before you go, bring the medical info with you, and leave them in the bottle they came in so you don’t get too many questions when crossing borders.
 Make sure to pick up enough Birth Control and a couple yeast infection pills as well.